Page images

 She fung the frailty of her clay

-In pleasurable ftrains.
+In pleafurable ftrains.

-"How weak the prifon is where I dwell !
+"How weak the prifon is where I dwell!
+"Flesh but a tottering wall,

 "The breaches chearfully foretel,